wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/elasticsearch.rst

 The ``wazuh-monitoring-3.x-`` indices
 -------------------------------------

 These auto-generated indices store the Wazuh agents' status.
-The information is updated periodically.
-The Wazuh Kibana plugin sends data to Elasticsearch and, by default, creates one index per day.
+The information is updated periodically and, by default, one index per day is created.
 These indices are used, for example, by the Wazuh agents' ``Status`` visualization.

 More information
 ----------------